 The site where the Waste Transfer Station is built is located on Sandall Stones Road Industrial Estate, off Sandall Stones Road, Kirk Sandall.

-To view a plan of the site please view the WTS site plan attachment to the right hand side of the page, more detail about the design can be found by viewing the Waste Transfer Station Plan to the right hand side of the page.
+To view a plan of the site please view the WTS site plan attachment in the downloads and resources section, more detail about the design can be found by viewing the Waste Transfer Station Plan in the downloads and resources section.

 Site Operations and Environment